-Maggie is a senior lecturer and the course leader for the Performance Foundation course and the BA (Hons) Acting & Performance and BA (Hons) Musical Theatre.
+Maggie is a senior lecturer and the course leader for the the BA (Hons) Acting and Performance and BA (Hons) Musical Theatre courses.

 Maggie has also worked as a theatre director on projects including Abigail’s Party, Under Milkwood, Carpe Jugulum, The Ledge, Ledger and the Legend, Find Me, Gunner Inglorious, Marat/Sade.

 Maggie’s Master’s Degree (Distinction) is in Creative Writing.
 She has written a number of feature length films (not produced) and her short film credits as writer and director include Te Tirohanga, Silver Spoon (which was a finalist in the Magma Short Film Festival 2007), Popping Daisies, Notch, Between Courses, Neighbourhood Watch, Birds of Prey, Identity.

 Maggie is one of two UK trained coaches in the Perdekamp Emotional Method (PEM) and holds CL1 certificate in Alba Emoting.

 Maggie’s research areas include the impact of digital technologies on theatre, communication and acting.
 She is also exploring the use of emotions within performance and how this has been influenced by the growth in social media and the resultant changes to the audience/actor relationship.

 Maggie is the External Examiner for the University of Chester BA (Hons) Musical Theatre (Shrewsbury).